 When loading rating information from an XMP/IPTC preset, the rating of the loaded XMP/IPTC preset will be saved to the adjustment file instead of the rating set on the camera.

-To save the rating set on the camera to the adjustment file, uncheck the checkbox to the right of the [Rating] field in the XMP/IPTC preset management window or check [Always use ratings applied on original files (supported camera only)].
+If you want to save the ratings that have been set on the camera to the adjustment file, add a check mark to [Always use ratings applied on original files (supported camera only)].